 - B.A.Cornell University1994

-- Led the internal investigation for a Fortune 100 airline implicated in an industry-wide FCA and false statements investigation by the United States Department of Justice and United States Postal Service.
+- Led the internal investigation for a Fortune 100 airline implicated in an industry-wide False Claims Act and false statements investigation by the United States Department of Justice and United States Postal Service.

 - Defended FCA and criminal false statement allegations against a Division I university following a well-publicized 2013 dawn raid by 54 agents of the FBI, U.S. Departments of Education and Housing and Urban Development, and Illinois State Police.
 After considerable work, the DOJ closed the investigation with no charges filed.